18PriyanshuK/SentinalX-Intrusion-Detection-System/README.md

 ## 📄 License

 This project is licensed under the [MIT License](https://github.com/PriyanshuKhambalkar/SentinalX-Intrusion-Detection-System/blob/60b2a31e8d66d7a5f23fc7cdb1c2ac9c6ca8ad61/LICENSE) - see the LICENSE file for details.<br/>
-For commercial use or redistribution, please contact the author.
+For commercial use or redistribution, please get in touch with the author.

 ---